What is the role of a customs broker?

 Related FAQs

+Are my goods only covered for the sea voyage?
 Can I amend or cancel an ECTN Certificate once it has been issued?
 Can I use one ECTN Certificate for multiple containers in the same shipment?
-Can Maersk settle customs or port invoices on my behalf and add these to my account?
 Do I need EDI connectivity with Maersk for Destination Coordination Services?
 Do I need a customs broker, or can I do customs clearance myself?
-Do you offer comprehensive customs clearance services?
-Does Maersk Full Truckload (FTL) & Less-than-Truckload (LTL) offer cross-border trucking?
-How can I arrange customs clearance?
-How can I sign up for Maersk Spot Alerts?
 How do I apply and what documents are required for an ECTN Certificate?
-How do I get more information on your customs clearance services?
-How do I organise customs clearance for my shipments?New to Maersk.com?
+How long does customs clearance take?
+How long does it take to obtain an ECTN Certificate?
+How much does an ECTN Certificate cost?
+How much is customs clearance?
+How to book Maersk Customs Services?
+Is Destination Coordination Services only for Maersk Ocean shipments?New to Maersk.com?

 Find everything you need to start your logistics journey with us.